Cliff Hodge: Professional career

 During the 2016–17 Philippine Cup, Hodge was penalized P20,000 after the flagrant foul he committed against Alex Cabagnot in the Bolts' match against the Beermen.
 He had 16 boards and 17 points against Rain or Shine to keep Meralco's playoff hopes alive.
 The Bolts missed out on the playoffs, winning only three times the entire conference.
 He was sidelined for three games during the Commissioner's Cup with a calf injury.
 In the Governors' Cup, he was injured with a severe ankle sprain, forcing him to miss several games.
 In his second game following the injury, he had 15 points on 6-of-9 shooting and 7 boards in almost 34 minutes of play against the Star Hotshots.
 They lost once again in the Finals to Ginebra.

 Hodge missed some games during the 2017–18 Philippine Cup due to bone spurs, but returned in a win against the Kia Picanto despite needing two more weeks of rest.
 He left their game against the Phoenix Fuel Masters due to a knee injury.
 The injury was later revealed to be a MCL sprain, forcing him to miss the rest of the conference.
 In the Governors' Cup, he suffered a herniated disc.

-During the 2021 Philippine Cup, Hodge, along with teammate Chris Newsome, was placed into the league's health and safety protocols, forcing them to miss two games.
+Hodge returned fully healthy for the 2019 Philippine Cup.
+In a win over the Blackwater Elite, he had 12 points and 10 rebounds.
+He then had 14 points, nine rebounds, and six assists in a loss to the Columbian Dyip.
+After several more losses, he had 23 points and 10 rebounds in 54 minutes against the NorthPort Batang Pier to break their losing streak, even suffering cramps when he dove for the ball.
+They didn't make the playoffs for that conference.
+In the Governors' Cup, he missed the team's first six games to remove bone spurs in his ankle.
+Still, they made the Finals, where they lost once again to Ginebra.